AZDeveloper777/FreeBSDDotNetGuide/1 - Start Here.md

-This guide assumes you have FreeBSD 14.x-RELEASE  already installed.
+This guide assumes you have FreeBSD 14.x-RELEASE or 15.x-RELEASE already installed.
+Verified working on FreeBSD 15.0-RELEASE on 12/2/2025.
 Verified working on FreeBSD 14.3-RELEASE on 6/17/2025, 14.2-RELEASE on Dec 7th, 2024.
 Previous versions of this guide were tested on 14.1-RELEASE.